sundaysenergy/www.integral-therapy.com/pages/index.md

 ### Cost:

-Reduced rates and sliding scale fees are available to make services affordable for all income levels.
-The range is $30 - $125 depending on what is affordable for the client.
-We usually do not accept insurance to minimize our adminsistrative costs thus keeping prices down for all clients.
-Occassionally we make exceptions to this, as we are in-network with most insurance companies.
+We offer services based on a sliding scale to make services affordable for all income levels.
+Our current fee range is $40 - $125.
+We also accept insurance, depending on the specifics of the plan.
+[Contact us](/contact) for details.

 ### Scheduling: